tetiana-kovalova/GraphQL.NET/README.md

 Contains xUnit test project with tests for GraphQL client of GraphQL.NET project.

-Before tests running it is needed to run the application by navigating to ..\GraphQL.NET and running 'dotnet run --launch-profile GraphQL'- to work around SSL issue.
+Before tests running it is needed to run the application by navigating to ..\GraphQL.NET and running 'dotnet run --launch-profile GraphQL' to work around SSL issue.